ase1210/Drew-Tris/README.md

 ## Background and Overview

 #### Motivation for project
-  * Tetris is one of my favorite games from my childhood and is also my mom’s favorite game.
+  * Tetris is one of my mom's favorite games and a classic from my childhood.
   * The reason I chose this project was to be able to share a coding creation with my mom.

-This project will re-create the classic game Tetris.
+A 4-day project that will focus on re-creating the classic game Tetris.
 Time permitting, I also want to implement a “crazy-tris” which would have weirdly shaped pieces.

+## Technologies

+Vanilla JS focused on Object Oriented Programming
+HTML5 Canvas
+DOM Manipulation
+Webpack